aa-it-vasa/IOT2023-labs/lab4_instructions.md

 	   "subscriptions": {
          "Greengrass_LocalToCloud": {
             "id": "Greengrass_LocalToCloud",
-            "source": "component:newfunctA",
+            "source": "component:yourlambdafunction",
             "subject": "saiot/GROUPNAME/localtocloud",
             "target": "cloud"
          }
       }
    }
    ```
    Remember to update the topic to the correct one for your group.
+Also the `yourlambdafunction` should be changed to the name of the Lambda function in Step 2.
 Press _Confirm_, _Next_, _Next_ and _Deploy_.

 4. Wait until the changes are updated on your RPI (might take a minute or two).
 Good idea run
    ```